-The first theory is that a nightmare is your mind's way of trying to process traumarelated information.
+The first theory is that a nightmare is your mind's way of trying to process trauma-related information.
 Nightmares are one of the intrusive symptoms of PTSD.

 - Another way to think of it is that the memories of the trauma are not worked through the right way or stored in the brain properly.
+This may be because of having strong negative feelings during the trauma.
 The mind may be trying to work through this information.
-This might happen during the day through flashbacks and thoughts that pop into your mind, and at night through nightmares or bad dreams. - Nightmares may be the mind's way of trying to process parts of your thoughts or feelings about the trauma. - Remember vinyl records, and how they sometimes skip?
+This might happen during the day through flashbacks and thoughts that pop into your mind, and at night through nightmares or bad dreams. - Some researchers believe that nightmares may be the mind's way of trying to process parts of your thoughts or feelings about the trauma.
+Remember vinyl records, and how they sometimes skip?
 The record player gets hung up on one spot but keeps trying over and over to play at the same place.
-Or have you ever updated your smartphone, laptop or other device and it got caught in a cycle or rebooting?
-The device just keeps refreshing or restarting over and over. - In the same way, having nightmares may be your mind's way of trying to get control over those parts of the trauma or what happened afterward.
-However, something is stuck and it is not working right, or you would not still be having nightmares. - Because the memories, feelings, and images from traumatic events are intense, they are easy for the brain to access to include in the dream story.
+Or, have you ever updated your smartphone, laptop or other device and it got caught in a cycle or rebooting?
+The device just keeps refreshing or restarting over and over again.
+In the same way, having nightmares may be your mind's way of trying to get control over those parts of the trauma or what happened afterward.
+However, something is stuck and it is not working right, or you would not still be having nightmares. - Because the memories, feelings, and images from traumatic events are really intense, they are easy for the brain to access to include in the dream story.
 Over time, this can also become a habit for the brain. - Nightmares may also reflect important issues related to trauma that have not been worked through.
-These might be issues that you see show up in other areas of your life (e.g., feelings of powerlessness, feeling bad about yourself, not feeling safe, not wanting to be close to other people, or trust). - Because we wake up from nightmares, the storyline does not have the chance to end.
-Also, because the thinking part of our brain is largely shut down when nightmares occur, very little new information or new ways of thinking can impact the nightmares.
-This may be why many people having the same nightmare, or the same type of nightmares, over and over.
-When awake, people tend to avoid thinking about the nightmare, again preventing the opportunity for new information, perspectives, and thoughts to impact what we are dreaming about.
+These might be issues that you see show up in other areas of your life (e.g., feelings of powerlessness, feeling bad about yourself, not feeling safe, not wanting to be close to other people, or trust). - Because we wake up from nightmares, the storyline does not have the chance to come to a conclusion.
+Also, because the thinking part of our brain is largely shut down when nightmares occur, very little new information or new ways of thinking are able to influence the nightmares.
+This may be why many people having the same nightmare, or the same type of nightmares, over and over again.
+When awake, people tend to avoid thinking about the nightmare, again preventing the opportunity for new information, perspectives, and thoughts to influence what we are dreaming about.